MugenMicko/voron/V0/Dragon_Burner/README.md

 - Offer the hotend up to the toolhead mount and secure being careful not to trap any of the cables
 - Check the X and Y movement still triggers the end-stops
 - Check you have modified all the fan connections on the MCU if you have switched to higher voltage fans

+NOTE: You may lose 1-2mm on the Y axis with this mount, otherwise it may tap the printer door

 ## Changelog: